quintagroup/quintagroup.plonecomments/README.txt

 name.
 The Comment author is in bold when posted by logged in member.
 The names provided when posting Anonymously are in plain text.

-Notification subject control allows to enter custom prefix to disctinct notifications comming from different sites.
+Notification subject control allows to enter custom prefix to distinct notifications coming from different sites.

 Usage